 11.2 Allocation Methodology

+Policy:

 The allocation methodology must be described in the cost allocation plan and be consistent with applicable cost principles and administrative requirements.

 One of the required pieces of information that must be included with the cost allocation plan is the “method used to distribute the cost of the service to the benefited entity.”
-This information will include a description of the overall approach used, as well as, the cost pools (see Section 11.3 of this manual) and allocation (distribution) bases (see Section 11.4 of this manual) used by the Contractor.
+This information will include a description of the overall approach used, as well as, the cost pools (see Section 11.3 of this manual) and allocation (distribution) bases (see Section 11.4 of this manual) used by the Grantee.
 Whatever methodology is used, it must:

-result in an equitable distribution of indirect and/or shared costs;
+result in an equitable distribution of indirect costs;

 correspond to the costs being allocated;